AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Results

 \subsection{Efficient Students}

 We aim to find an efficient model architecture to speed up the inference of VFM.
 There are a number of architectural designs aimed at high throughput on GPU devices.
-Unfortunately, most studies employ varying training recipes, even when training and evaluating on the ImageNet-1K dataset, making comparisons misleading.
 We use our distillation framework to evaluate several backbones with no change in training hyperparameters.